-However, there are some common challenges employers can meet.
-Where to start from?
+However, employers may face common challenges.
+Where to start?
 Where to look for quality candidates?
 How to choose a suitable location?
 Which hiring model is better for my business?
-If you are struggling with these questions, read on to find all the needed answers.
+If you are struggling with these questions, read on to learn some answers.

 How to Hire Remote Developers in 3 Simple Steps

-Before you go for a remote team structure, you should decide for yourself whether you need it at all.
+Before you go for a remote team structure, you should decide whether you need it.
 Ask yourself:

-- Am I able to find the best professionals in my industry?
-Or shall I refer to a global talent pool?
+• Am I able to find the best professionals in my industry locally?
+Or should I consider the global talent pool?

-- How can I reduce my operation costs?
-Should I run a physical office or a virtual one?
+• How can I reduce my operation costs?
+Should I run a physical or virtual office?

-If you decide to reach out to a global talent market, establish a virtual office, and build a flexible company culture—then you are all ready to hire remotely.
-Read on—this article will guide you through each step of the hiring process of remote software engineers.
+If you decide to reach out to a global talent market, establish a virtual office, and build a flexible company culture—then you are ready to hire remotely.
+Read on—this article will guide you through each step of the hiring process for remote software engineers.

 Step 1.
 Consider Different Hiring Options

-Before you dive into headhunting, you should catch up with your existing team members and partners, discuss the ongoing and future project goals, consider budgeting constraints, dig into both short-term and long-term goals.
-It will help you come up with the amount of work that needs to be done by a remote team daily.
+Before you dive into headhunting, you should catch up with your existing team members and partners, discuss the ongoing and future project goals, consider budgeting constraints, and dig into both short-term and long-term goals.
+It will help you determine the amount of work that needs to be done by a remote team daily.
 This step is essential, as building the right team and delegating the tasks are keys to successful startup management.

-You should decide which channels to go for remote teams’ hiring.
-Though most companies delegate this assignment to an HR team, tons of hiring platforms and communication tools may come in handy for efficient remote team management.
+You should decide which channels would benefit from remote team hiring.
+Though most companies delegate this assignment to an HR team, modern hiring platforms and communication tools may come in handy for efficient remote team management.

-Besides the traditional job posting on job boards and research on LinkedIn and other social media, there are plenty of methods to find the needed tech talent.
+Besides the traditional job posting on job boards and research on LinkedIn and other social media sites, there are plenty of methods to find needed tech talent.
 Choose the way that works well for you, handpick the best experts available on the market, and glue them all together into one team.
 Or find a partner that will help you hire a remote development team with team members who have work experience on similar projects.
-Below find the top ways to find a good fit.
+Find the top ways to find a good fit below.

 1. Ask for a referral

-Did you know that job seekers in the IT sector usually switch jobs once in 3-4 years?
+Did you know that job seekers in the IT sector usually switch jobs every 3–4 years?
 For this reason, asking your partners or colleagues for a referral is worth a try.
-Moreover, this way will help you to ensure the candidate’s quality.
+Moreover, this helps ensure the candidate’s quality.
 Furthermore, you can also bring your team managers on board to facilitate collaborative hiring.
-Collaborative hiring will help candidates know about the process flow at their specific department.
-Moreover, the team managers can list down the most suitable candidates to work on the specific role.
+Collaborative hiring helps candidates learn about the process flow at their specific department.
+Moreover, team managers can list the most suitable candidates to work in a specific role.

 2. Attend tech conferences